AntoniosHadji/AntoniosHadji.github.io/_posts/2016-01-11-welcome-to-jekyll.markdown

 To create an about page on my site and have it accessible via the menu, all I had to do was add an `about.md` markdown file in the root directory and Jekyll did everything else.

 ## Custom Url

+**UPDATE 2018:** Github now has support for https on custom domains.
+Just include a file named 'CNAME' with your custom domain and [update your DNS](https://help.github.com/articles/setting-up-a-www-subdomain/).

 Currently my Jekyll site is reachable from `hadji.co` or `www.hadji.co` via URL forwarding set up in my DNS.
 On [Github Pages][gp] I can have the site show up with my custom url by including a `CNAME` file in my github repository.
 I've been debating the merits of that since I lose the https functionality that is available for free with my github account